paulvha/sds011/README.md

 # SDS011 library for Raspberry Pi
 ===========================================================

-A starting point and still small part of this code is based on the work by karl, found on:  github https://github.com/karlchen86/SDS011
+A program to set instructions and get information from an SDS-011 running on linux.
+It has been written in C.
+A detailed description of the many options and findings are in sds011.odt

-## Background
+## Getting Started
 As part of a larger project I am looking at analyzing and understanding the air quality.
 I have done a number of projects on air-sensors.
 The SDS-011 sensor has been around for a longer time and there are many articles and drivers to connect to Arduino and/or from Python.